Skip to main content

 Physical Injury

-Physical injury is the most common kind of tort case that comes to the personal injury lawyer in Rockville MD.
+Physical injury is the most common kind of tort case.
 These are usually the result of a motor vehicle accident.
 When people in the state of Maryland are injured in a car accident caused by another motorist, they have three options:

 • File a claim with their own insurer